 1. Regulate menstrual cycles: Often infertility is associated with irregular menstrual cycles or endometriosis.
 With acupuncture and herbs Dawn has seen women without regular periods start cycling regularly again, women with heavy bleeding normalize, and a significant or complete reduction of endometriosis symptoms.

 2. Increase ovulation rates: Related to irregular menstruation, some infertility patients simply are not ovulating regularly.
 With only acupuncture and Chinese herbal medicine, Dawn has seen many patients begin ovulating consistently again, after years of negative ovulation test readings.

 3. Increase the number and quality of eggs ovulated: After 2 months of acupuncture, one IVF patient produced 15 healthy eggs that were extracted; that is nearly double her first IVF cycle when she produced 8 healthy eggs.

 Another patient, with a history of repeated miscarriage, was told by her infertility specialist that she could not use her own eggs to have a baby.
 It was his professional opinion that her eggs were too poor quality for her to get pregnant naturally and keep the child.
 She would have to do IVF with donor eggs.
-After 3 months of acupuncture and herbal medicine from Dr. Dawn, she became pregnant naturally, had her son, and later got pregnant naturally again, with her second healthy child.
+After 3 months of acupuncture and herbal medicine from Dawn Potter, she became pregnant naturally, had her son, and later got pregnant naturally again, with her second healthy child.

 4. Improve the chances of implantation: Acupuncture for infertility helps to increase circulation to the uterine wall, creating a more optimal lining condition.
 It also helps to relax the uterus, so that implantation is more likely.
 Often, in IVF, the embryo transfer process stimulates uterine contractions, which can make implantation difficult.
 Presumably this is why studies find that acupuncture on the day of embryo transfer increases success rates significantly.